A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 8. Put the Carpet Back

-Once the carpet and pad are dry, it’s time to put it back into place.
+Once the carpet and pad are dry, it’s time to put them back into place.
 This can be tricky, especially because carpets tend to shrink when dried.

 If the distance between the carpet and wall is only minor, you might be able to stretch it yourself.
 However, if the range is significant, you will need a carpet knee-kicker.